Since the early 1990’s – when the concept of data warehousing started, the IT sector witnessed some major changes.

 - Since the data was siloed, delivering data to decision-makers took a longer time.

 Over the past few years, BI tools underwent radical changes.

 Employees don’t need to waste their valuable time waiting for the IT department.

-They can get the most recent and updated data, insights, advanced visualization features like charts, graphs, dynamic 3D maps etc. and dashboards.
+They can get the most recent and updated data, insights, and advanced visualization features like charts, graphs, dynamic 3D maps, etc. and dashboards.

 The most incredible aspect of self-service BI tools is that they need minimal technical knowledge for usage.

-All this procedure can be carried out hassle free with the basic tech skills
+All these procedures can be carried out hassle-free with the basic tech skills

 Your IT staff can finally take a deep breath and concentrate on more productive work.